Ambassador Baloch Visits Brussels Parliament - UrduPoint

 Ambassador Baloch Visits Brussels Parliament

-Pakistan's Ambassador to European Union, Belgium, and Luxembourg Amna Baloch on Friday visited the Brussels Parliament
+Ambassador of Pakistan to the European Union, Belgium, and Luxembourg Amna Baloch on Friday visited the Brussels Parliament

-On her arrival, she was warmly received by Carla Dejonghe, MP of the Brussels Parliament, Lamia Khan, Member of the Council of Koekelberg, and Martine Raets, Chief of the Cabinet of the Vice-President of the Brussels Parliament.
+On her arrival, she was warmly received by Carla Dejonghe, Deputy Speaker of the Brussels Parliament; Lamia Khan, Member of the Council of Koekelberg; and Martine Raets, Chief of Cabinet of the Vice-President of the Brussels Parliament.

-Ambassador Baloch was given a tour to the parliamentary building and provided a comprehensive briefing there on rich historical background.
+During her visit, Ambassador Baloch was given a tour of the parliamentary building and was provided with a comprehensive briefing on the rich historical background.

 She expressed her admiration for the architectural grandeur and historical significance of the building.